 Once you’ve achieved the look you’re after, it’s time to add some motion to your composition.
 We’ll be transforming the logo opener into a watermark on the corner, and then back to a logo outro at the end, using keyframes.

 - In the Timeline, move your playhead so that it’s positioned just after the intro animation of your 3D title.

-- On the right side of the screen, click the Effects icon to open up the Effects Browser, and find the effect named Flashing.
+- On the right side of the screen, click the Effects icon to open up the Effects panel, and find the effect named Flashing.